pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ---
-title: "AI Talks for DevOps - AI: Friend or Foe ?"
+title: "AI in DevOps | AI Talks for DevOps Overview"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and